DestroMetro/Learning-Python/README.md

-# This is me learning how to code with GitHub
+# This is me learning how to code on Python